 Much of Hamilton’s exciting revival can be traced to our downtown core.
-And there’s probably no better place to start than James Street North.
+And there’s probably no better place to start exploring than James Street North.

 This eclectic stretch of iconic Hamilton is packed with unique galleries, shops, restaurants, and unique architecture - yours to explore year-round.

 Or enjoy it next to friendly crowds during our famous monthly Art Crawl.

 Here's your guide to the ins and outs of one of Hamilton’s most fascinating and popular events.

 Art Crawl 101